personalSol/devNotes/1 - notes/b. languages/library/mongoose/mongoose schema and model.md

         }

-// for having `n` number of values, we use arrray
+// for having `n` number of values, we use array⭐
 orderItems: {
         type: [orderItemsSchema]
 }
+// this is when we need multiple options

+orderItems: [orderItemsSchema]
+// this is when we don't need options

-// we can declarre it on schema or directly write the object inside array const orderItemsSchema = mongoose.Schema({
+// we can declare it on schema or directly write the object inside array
+// means when we want to use another schema. we can create it separately and them import it or we can directly create object which we create in schema const orderItemsSchema = mongoose.Schema({
     products: {
         type: mongoose.Schema.Types.ObjectId,